CNuge/go-fasta/README.md

 This functionality is controlled by the following command line flags (example use cases given).

 ### `-m` Merge Fasta files
-The merge flag takes a comma delimited list of fasta filenames to be merged.
+The merge flag takes a space delimited list of fasta filenames surrounded by quotes.
 The final fasta will contain the sequences in the order of the .fasta inputs.
-You an also pass in a .txt filename which contains a list of filnames (all names specified on seprate lines).
+You an also pass in a .txt filename which contains a list of filnames (each file name specified on a seprate line).
 Use in conjunction with the -f flag to alter the output file name (default: output.fasta).

 ```
-go-fasta -m ./example_data/example1.fasta,./example_data/example2.fasta
+go-fasta -m "./example_data/example1.fasta ./example_data/example2.fasta"
 ```

 Note below the use of a bulk read in.
 The file contains a list of fasta files, each listed on a separate line.
 In a case where you are using files not in your current directory, you will need to specify the full path to each of the files.